gleam-lang/website/cheatsheets/gleam-for-php-users.md

 In PHP strings are stored as an array of bytes and an integer indicating the length of the buffer.
 PHP itself has no information about how those bytes translate to characters, leaving that task to the programmer.
-PHP's standard library however features a bunch of multibyte compatible functions and conversion functions between UTF-8, ISO-8859-1 and further encodings.
+PHP's standard library however features a bunch of multi-byte compatible functions and conversion functions between UTF-8, ISO-8859-1 and further encodings.

 PHP strings allow interpolation.

 In Gleam all strings are UTF-8 encoded binaries.
 Gleam strings do not allow interpolation, yet.
-Gleam however offers a string_builder via its standard library for efficient string building.
+Gleam however offers a `string_builder` via its standard library for performant string building.

 #### PHP